Skip to main content

 Federal and State Procurement Regulations

-All procurement of food, supplies, goods, and other services with Program funds by sponsors must comply with procurement standards prescribed in Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations located at 2 CFR Part 200 as well as 7 CFR Part 225.
+All procurement of food, supplies, goods, and other services with Program funds by sponsors must comply with procurement standards prescribed in Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations located at Title 2, Code of Federal Regulations (2 CFR) Part 200 as well as Title 7, Code of Federal Regulations (7 CFR) Part 225.
 Procurement standards are specifically located in 7 CFR Part 225.17 and 2 CFR sections 200.318-326.

 You can also view detailed regulatory language regarding this subject on the U.S. Government Publishing Office Electronic Code of Federal Regulations, Title 2: Grants and Agreements, Part 200—Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Procurement Standards web page External link opens in new window or tab..